-The Virginia High School League (VHSL) is stepping up its game with new heat stress guidelines designed to enhance athlete safety and performance.
+The Virginia High School League (VHSL) heat stress guidelines are designed to enhance athlete safety and performance.
 To help schools get ahead, we hosted an exclusive webinar featuring expert advice from Chris Serafin, Lead Athletic Trainer at Stafford County Public Schools, and Colin Perry, Perry Weather’s meteorologist and CEO.
 They shared key strategies for using Wet Bulb Globe Temperature (WBGT) monitoring, optimizing practice schedules, and ensuring athletes stay safe.

 Get ready to dive into the nuances of all things heat stress, uncover a few hotly debated topics such as the impact of surfaces on readings, instrumentation methods, and learn actionable tips to keep your team compliant and at peak performance.